bondrewd/argparse-zig/README.md

 allows you to control how options are parsed.

-After you have build your parser, you only need to use the Parser associated function parseArguments.
+After you have build your parser, you only need to use the Parser associated function parseArgumentsAllocator.
 That is all!

-I have also added some examples showing how to build an argument parser.
+I will add some examples showing how to build an argument parser (TODO).